cplusplusjasper/awesome-resources/projects.md

 [algorithm-visualizer](https://github.com/algorithm-visualizer/algorithm-visualizer): Interactive Online Platform that Visualizes Algorithms from Code

+[awesome-python-applications](https://github.com/mahmoud/awesome-python-applications): Free software that works great, and also happens to be open-source Python.

+[Bash-Snippets](https://github.com/alexanderepstein/Bash-Snippets): A collection of small bash scripts for heavy terminal users

 [bit](https://github.com/chriswalz/bit): Bit is a modern Git CLI

 [BuildYourOwnLisp](https://github.com/orangeduck/BuildYourOwnLisp): Learn C and build your own programming language in under 1000 lines of code!